The Improve Acute Reperfusion Treatment Quality for Ischemic Stroke Through Spatiotemporal Computing Thecnology in China (IMPROVE-II)

 1. Patients refuse to sign informed consent and follow up until 3 months after stroke onset.

-2. Patients with mild nondisabling stroke symptoms (Defined as NIHSS≤3, as any of the following: isolated facial paralysis; mild cortical blindness; mild hemianesthesia; mild hemiataxia.)
+2. Patients with mild nondisabling stroke (Defined as no measurable neurologic deficit, or NIHSS≤3 with only one of the following isolated symptoms: isolated facial paralysis; mild cortical blindness; mild hemianesthesia; mild hemiataxia.)

 3. Life expectancy three-months or less by judgment of the investigator.